 These seed starters are great to start lettuce and small seeds in.
 I hope you enjoy this post.

 Ice Cream Cone Seed Starters

-To use a cake cone as a seed starter, simply place the cone on the counter, fill with soil, place your seed, and water.
+To use a cake cone as a seed starter, simply place the cone on the counter, fill it with soil, and place your seed and water.
 If you do a bunch of these, place them on a tray.